kyma-project/community/concepts/eventing-code-guidelines.md

 </details>

 **Advantage**:
-The benefit of this pattern is that with functional options it is easy to omit unnecessary arguments, e.g. omitting "info" in the classic way would require explicitly creating a new function to do this, or requires the user to explicitly pass "info" as an empty string.
-In the second implementation you just omit the call to `WithInfo`.
+The benefit of this pattern is that with functional options it is easy to omit unnecessary arguments.
+For example, omitting "info" in the classic way would require explicitly creating a new function to do this, or requires the user to explicitly pass "info" as an empty string.
+In the second implementation, you just omit the call to `WithInfo`.
-In the end this pattern can increase readability and allows reducing configurations to the really necessary information.
+Fundamentally, this pattern can increase readability and allows reducing configurations to the necessary information.

 The pattern works very well in tests where similar objects must be constructed multiple times.
-Here it is essential for the developer to quickly see what the important configuration of these objects for a given test case is.
+Here, it is essential that the developer quickly sees what the important configuration of these objects for a given test case is.

 #### Guidelines for the pattern

-* Dont create Option functions for required arguments.
-As required arguments must not be omitted, it makes no sense to make them optional.
+* Don't create Option functions for required arguments.
+It makes no sense to make them optional because required arguments must not be omitted.
 * Names for Option functions should start with `With` followed by a short description of their purpose.
-Keep in mind that these names might be shortened by the developers IDE.
-Important information needs to be easily spotted in those names. e.g.
+Keep in mind that these names might be shortened by the developer's IDE.
+Important information must be easily spotted in those names.
+Examples:

 ```
 WithSinkFromSVC // configures a sink.
 The values are taken from a service